sbintuitions/JMTEB/README.md

 This is an easy-to-use evaluation script designed for JMTEB evaluation.

 JMTEB leaderboard is [here](leaderboard.md).
-A guidance for submission is coming soon.
+If you would like to submit your model, please refer to the [submission guideline](submission.md)

 ## Quick start